Amputation Injury Lawyer

 Why You Need an Amputation Injuries Attorney

 If you have suffered a catastrophic amputation injury through the fault of another, your best course of action is to speak with an experienced personal injury lawyer as soon as possible.
 Insurance companies are motivated by profit and do not have your best interests at heart.
 The goal of an insurance adjuster is to limit your financial recovery.
 Our amputation injuries attorneys can investigate your accident or injury, obtain and preserve evidence, determine fault and liability, negotiate skillfully with insurance companies on your behalf, and fight for your rights in court, if necessary.

 Connect with Malloy Law Offices, LLC Today

 We handle all our cases on a contingency fee basis, meaning you pay us no fees until we recover compensation for you.
 This gives our clients access to the legal system and justice.
-If you have suffered amputation injury in an accident that was not your fault, contact Malloy Law Offices, LLC today for the strong legal representation you need.
+If you have suffered an amputation injury in an accident that was not your fault, contact Malloy Law Offices, LLC today for the strong legal representation you need.